dsccommunity/dsccommunity.org/content/blog/convert-tests-to-pester5-for-dsc-community-repository.md

 ### Setup and teardown

-At the top of the test file there should a `BeforeAll`-block that setup everything needed to be able to run test.
+At the top of the test file there should a `BeforeAll`-block that sets up everything needed to be able to run test.
 Also there should be a `AfterAll`-block that tears down everything that was imported into the session in the `BeforeAll`-block to prevent spill-over to next test that